EvilMuffinHa/Lepus/README.md

 A framework for building consoles in python.

+Built for fun to see how curses works.

 Lepus is very easy to use.
 Just write plugins into the plugins folder to create commands on the console.
 Some examples have been given there.